 A graph is a data structure that consists of a set of nodes connected by edges.
 Graphs are used to simulate many real-world problems, such as routes in cities, circuit networks, and social networks.
-This is graph implementation part 1 – an unweighted graph.
+This is an adjacency list graph implementation 1 – an unweighted graph.

 Table of Content